 Psoriasis on the hands may also include nail psoriasis.
 This condition causes overactive skin cells to produce too many new cells under the nails.
 This can look like a fungal infection that discolors the nails and even causes them to fall off.

 Eczema appears on the hands very commonly.
 This is because the hands often come in contact with soaps, lotions, fabric, animals, and other allergens or irritants.

 Frequent washing of the hands can further dry out the skin of people with eczema.
 Eczema on the hands can be difficult to treat because of the constant contact with water and other irritants.

 Psoriasis frequently occurs on the legs and knees.
 Although some psoriasis may cover significant portions of the legs, other types may appear in isolated patches.
 The different types of psoriasis have different appearances.

 For instance, guttate psoriasis on the legs would appear in many separate, drop-like, small red psoriasis patches.
 However, plaque psoriasis on the legs often appears in large, shapeless patches with thick red skin or thick white scales.

 Eczema on the legs may often occur in body “creases,” such as the back of the knee or the front of the ankle.
-This may be because these areas trap sweat or irritants from clothing and the air.
+These areas may trap sweat or irritants from clothing and the air.
 Close contact of irritants with skin and areas of skin rubbing together create a perfect environment for atopic dermatitis to thrive.

-If eczema on the backs of the knees is not quickly or effectively treated, it can become very irritating and painful.
+If eczema on the backs of the knees isn’t quickly or effectively treated, it can become very irritating and painful.
 Constant contact from clothing can cause significant bleeding, oozing, and infection.